curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-02-09-handling-touch-events.markdown

 ## Introduction

 All games support some kind of user interaction, right?
+In the case of a classic point and click adventure game, I'm going to add support for mouse or touch events, depending on the target device, for interacting with the game environment, talking to other characters, and selecting actions from the
+<acronym title="Head-up display">HUD</acronym>.

 Let's start by handling touch events on iOS and tvOS.

+## Controlling User Interaction on Nodes

 `SKNode` subclasses `UIResponder` in iOS and tvOS, and `NSResponder` in macOS, that means that I can override the methods `touches*` or `mouse*` respectively